ikids-research/iKidsNewbornCognitiveVisualizer/README.md

 #Easy Setup (Windows Only)

 1. Run Setup.bat
-2. Unzip iKidsNewbornCognitiveVisualizerData.zip
+2. Unzip iKidsNewbornCognitiveVisualizerData.zip (or have log files you wish to visualize in a known location)
-3. Run Run.bat (two windows should open in your default browser)
+3. Run Run.bat (and select a log file)

 #Setup